 Hoffmann, John P., and Melissa S. Jones.
 2022.
 “Cumulative Stress and Adolescent Substance Use: A Review of Twenty-First Century Literature.”
 Trauma, Violence & Abuse 23(3): 891-905.

 Hoffmann, John P. 2021.
 “Social Learning, Social Bonds, Self-Control and Adolescent Nicotine Vaping.”
 Substance Use & Misuse 56(6): 819-830.

 Hoffmann, John P. 2019.
 “Risk Preference Theory and Gender Differences in Religiousness: A Replication and Extension.”
 Journal for the Scientific Study of Religion 58(1): 210-230.

 Hoffmann, John P. 2019.
 “Nonlinear Strain Effects on Delinquent Behavior and Depressive Symptoms.”
 Journal of Research in Crime and Delinquency 56(2): 213-253.

 Hoffmann, John P. 2016.
 Regression Models for Categorical, Count, and Related Variables: An Applied Approach.
-Oakland, CA: University of California Press.
+Berkeley, CA: University of California Press.